-Protection against harm Protection against breach of privacy Principle of autonomy/self-determination Ethical basis Primo non nocere/do no harm/ principle of non-maleficence Principle of beneficence Right to privacy, to be treated with dignity and respect World Medical Association Declaration of Helsinki (2013) Legal and regulatory basis National implementations of: International ethical guidelines for health-related research involving humans, published by the Council for International Organizations of Medical Sciences (CIOMS) in collaboration with the WHO (2016) European Clinical Trials Regulation a GDPR and one of the bases from Art.
+Protection against harm Protection against breach of privacy Principle of autonomy/self-determin ation Ethical basis Primo non nocere/do no harm/ principle of non-maleficence Principle of beneficence Right to privacy, to be treated with dignity and respect World Medical Association Declaration of Helsinki (2013) Legal and regulatory basis National implementations of: International ethical guidelines for health-related research involving humans, published by the Council for International Organizations of Medical Sciences (CIOMS) in collaboration with the WHO (2016) European Clinical Trials Regulation National implementations of: GDPR and one of the bases from Art.
 6 in conjunction with Art.
-9 for special categories of data (including national implementation of selected bases from Art.
-6 and exemptions from Art 9) Implementations of: GDPR Art9(4) GDPR The US Health Insurance Portability and Accountability Act 2016 (HIPAA) EU Charter of Fundamental Rights (Art.
+9 for special categories of data Implementations of: GDPR basis of Article 9(4) GDPR The US Health Insurance Portability and Accountability Act 2016 (HIPAA) EU Charter of Fundamental Rights (Art.
 8)